Here’s A Sample of Entertainment Coming This Year

 Birds of A Feather – A band of women street singers performing madrigals and other period songs a capella.
 They wander the streets and you may find them at any corner of the market square.

-Oakwinds Ensemble - a group of 10 players entertain guests with sopranino to bass recorders, cello, drum and tambourine.
+Oakwinds Ensemble – 10 players entertain guests with sopranino to bass recorders, cello, drum and tambourine.

 House of Tudor – This middle class English guild demonstrates trades and crafts, spinning, weaving, ruff making, scale mail, historical make-up and beauty, plus period games such a bowles, card games, dice etc.